How to use trailing stop-loss orders in stock trading?

 It's important to note that trailing stop-loss orders have limitations.
 They do not protect against gaps in the market or sudden price drops, and their execution depends on liquidity.
 Additionally, trailing stops may not guarantee the desired outcome, so it's crucial to continually monitor your positions and adjust your trailing stop order if necessary.
 Always consult with a financial advisor and consider your risk tolerance before using trailing stop-loss orders or any other trading strategy.

-by darby_thiel , a month ago
+by darby_thiel , 7 months ago

 @maureen